 What cars did you expect to be on the list?

-Our list turned out to be a bit homogenous.
+Our list of popular cars shipped in 2019 turned out to be a bit homogenous.
 Although the sedan seems to be getting a smaller market share through the years, it is still holding up.
 At least that is what I judge from the most commonly shipped cars last year.

 What were your expectations, though?
 I suppose most of us could guess the Toyota models, but I am not sure about the others.
 Did you expect to see an SUV or truck, perhaps?
 Or other marques, such as VW or Nissan?

 And if you are looking for something less common, try our list of the most interesting cars shipped.